No results for ""

 Segments

-Clauses' segmentMatch operator allows for more fine-grained control of segments of contexts.
+Clauses' segmentMatch operator allows for more fine-grained control of segments.
 The clause values are segment keys.
 To determine if this clause is satisfied, retrieve each of the segments identified by those keys and determine if the context is part of any of those segments.

 Segments' properties include a list of included contexts, a list of excluded contexts, and a list of rules of their own, which themselves contain rule clauses with one exception: segment rule clauses may not contain segmentMatch operators.